AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-8-27.md

 <!-- # 📖 My Personal Notes – Clustering & Scaling -->

-Single-threaded Node.js always bugged me until I learned about clustering.
-Here's how I scale Node.js apps from one core to many cores, and from one server to many servers.
+Single-threaded Nodejs always bugged me until I learned about clustering.
+Here's how I scale Nodejs apps from one core to many cores, and from one server to many servers.

-## Understanding Node.js Single-Threading
+## Understanding Nodejs Single-Threading

-Node.js runs JavaScript on a single thread, but that doesn't mean it can't use multiple CPU cores.
+Nodejs runs JavaScript on a single thread, but that doesn't mean it can't use multiple CPU cores.
 Here's the distinction:

 - **Event Loop**: Single-threaded (your JavaScript code)
 - **libuv Thread Pool**: Multi-threaded (file I/O, DNS, some crypto)
-- **Cluster Module**: Creates multiple Node.js processes
+- **Cluster Module**: Creates multiple Nodejs processes

 ## 🖥️ Cluster Module - Multi-Core on One Machine